Balance of payments – commentary

 Balance of payments – monthly – chart 2 – Direct and portfolio investment

-Other investment recorded net capital inflows of CZK 61.4 billion amid transaction growth in both liabilities to non-residents (CZK 110.0 billion) and assets vis-à-vis non-residents (CZK 48.6 billion).
-On the liabilities side, an increase was recorded mainly in non-residents’ deposits with domestic banks (including the central bank), amounting to CZK 92.6 billion.
-Growth in liabilities was also driven by trade credits and advances of other sectors (CZK 10.2 billion).
-On the asset side under other investment, the increase was driven mainly by trade credits and advances of other sectors (CZK 23.3 billion) and by the rising volume of deposits of domestic commercial banks with non-residents (CZK 19.5 billion).
-International reserves increased by CZK 28.1 billion in March owing to transactions.
+Other investment recorded a net capital inflow of CZK 60.4 billion amid transaction growth in both liabilities to non-residents (CZK 80.1 billion) and assets vis-à-vis non-residents (CZK 19.7 billion).
+The increase in liabilities was predominantly driven by non-residents’ deposits with domestic banks (including the central bank), which rose by CZK 80.0 billion.
+On the assets side, the growth was due to the segment of resident commercial banks, where an increase was recorded for long-term deposits with non-residents (CZK 40.3 billion) and loans to non-residents (CZK 12.2 billion).
+Conversely, short-term deposits of commercial banks with non-residents declined by CZK 32.5 billion.
+International reserves increased by CZK 43.7 billion in April owing to transactions.